 1. Create a Retirement Income by Going Back to Work!

-You’re planning to retire, or you’ve already left work.
+You’re preparing for retirement, or you’ve already left work.
 Why would you want to go back?

 Think about your level of knowledge — all those years of experience and accumulated skills.